dzonesky/Applied-ML-Midterm-Project/README.md

 # Applied-ML-Midterm-Project
-This is a midterm project
+This is a midterm project in my Data Science and Applied ML course.
+I am using this to post the data.